Afghanistan–United States relations: Cold War

 President Eisenhower made a state visit to Afghanistan in December 1959 to meet with its leaders.
 He landed at Bagram Airfield and then drove from there to Kabul in a motorcade.
 He met with King Zahir Shah, Prime Minister Daoud and a number of high-ranking government officials.
 He also took a tour of Kabul.
 After this important visit, the United States began to feel that Afghanistan was safe from ever becoming a Soviet satellite state.
 From the 1950s to 1979, U.S. foreign assistance provided Afghanistan with more than $500 million in loans, grants, and surplus agricultural commodities to develop transportation facilities, increase agricultural production, expand the educational system, stimulate industry, and improve government administration.

 In 1963, King Zahir Shah of Afghanistan made a special state visit to the United States where he was met by John F. Kennedy and Eunice Kennedy Shriver.
-Zahir Shah also took a special tour of the United States, visiting Disney Land in California, New York and other places.
+Zahir Shah also took a special tour of the United States, visiting Disneyland in California, New York City and other places.
 Habibullah Karzai, uncle of Hamid Karzai who served as representative of Afghanistan at the United Nations, is also believed to have accompanied Zahir Shah in the course of the King's state visit.
 During this period the Soviets were beginning to feel that the United States was turning Afghanistan into a satellite state.
 In 1965, Afghanistan and Cuba saw the establishment of communist parties, the Communist Party of Cuba and the People's Democratic Party of Afghanistan (PDPA).

 Vice President Spiro Agnew, accompanied by Apollo 10 astronauts Thomas Stafford and Eugene Cernan, visited Kabul during an eleven-nation tour of Asia.
-At a formal dinner hosted by the Royal Family, the American delegation presented the King with a piece of lunar rock, a small Afghan flag carried on the Apollo 11 flight to the moon, and photographs of Afghanistan taken from space.
+At a formal dinner hosted by the Royal Family, the American delegation presented the King with a piece of lunar rock, a small Afghan flag carried on the Apollo 11 flight to the Moon, and photographs of Afghanistan taken from space.
 By the 1970s, numerous American teachers, engineers, doctors, scholars, diplomats, and explorers had traversed Afghanistan's rugged landscape where they lived and worked.
 The Peace Corps was active in Afghanistan between 1962 and 1979.
 Many other American programs were running in the country such as CARE, American Scouting overseas (Afghanistan Scout Association), USAID, and others.